List of For Better or For Worse characters: Minor characters

 April's friend and classmate, who replaces Becky McGuire as the singer in the band 4Evah, leading it to be renamed 4Evah & Eva.
 She has taken the mantle of April's best friend, since Becky's drift from her old friends.
 She and Duncan appear to be interested in each other.
-When April's family moves out of the house, Eva notices April's spoiled attitude and believes she should be grateful.
+When April's family moves out of the house, Eva notices April's spoiled demeanour and believes she should be grateful.
+She is African-Canadian.